From 48 hours to '50 years': The never-ending Sagar-Runi murder mystery

 Nowsher Roman, the brother of Meherun Runi and the person who filed the case shared his disappointment with The Business Standard today, saying the recent remarks by the minister didn’t surprise him at all

-From the assurance of a resolution within 48 hours by the then-home minister to the daunting possibility of a 50-year investigation period mentioned by the incumbent law minister, the murder case of journalist couple Sagar Sarowar and Meherun Runi continues to be an unresolved mystery even after 12 years.
+From assurance of justice within 48 hours by then-home minister to daunting possibility of a 50-year investigation period mentioned by incumbent law minister, the murder case of journalist couple Sagar Sarowar and Meherun Runi continues to be an unresolved mystery even after 12 years.

 The investigation agencies said they were "giving utmost importance to the investigation".